janderssonse/ort-ci-base/README.md

 # ORT CI Base

-NOTE: REPO IN TESTING PHASE; GIT HISTORY WILL BE RESET WHEN/IF PROJECT IS   "good enough" for an initial commit and pass the experimental phase, so if you clone it, dont expect to much, and dont use it "for real" yet, things will break
+NOTE: REPO IN TESTING/POC PHASE; GIT HISTORY WILL BE RESET WHEN/IF PROJECT IS   "good enough" for an initial commit and pass the experimental phase, so if you clone it, dont expect anything, and dont use it "for real" yet, things will break, both in feature and logic.
+This project is unofficial, and not under the ORT umbrella.

 A base project for easier builds of CI integrations using the powerful [ORT (OSS Review Toolkit)](https://github.com/oss-review-toolkit/ort).

+Related siblings projects are:

+- [ORT CI ACTION](https://github.com/janderssonse/ort-ci-action) - A GitHub Action for running ORT in CI
+- [ORT CI GitLab](https://github.com/janderssonse/ort-ci-gitlab) - A GitLab CI template for running ORT in CI
+- [ORT CI Tekton]--TO-DO

 ## Table of Contents